 5. Need help in classifying purchases?
-Courts needing assistance in determining the classification of a purchase after reviewing the available resources (i.e., this Manual, the Local Contracting Manual) should contact the Judicial Council's Branch Accounting and Procurement office Business Services unit or its Trial Court Administrative Services office (TCAS).
+Courts needing assistance in determining the classification of a purchase after reviewing the available resources (i.e., this Manual, the Local Contracting Manual) should contact the Judicial Council's Branch Accounting and Procurement office.